Guide - The Best of Park City

 Snowmobiling in Park City

-Snowmobiling opens access to winter backcountry that would otherwise require significant expertise and effort to reach.
-Guided tours provide the machines, the route knowledge, and the safety infrastructure—you provide the enthusiasm for covering mountain terrain at exhilarating speeds.
+Snowmobiling provides access to winter backcountry that would otherwise require significant expertise and effort to reach.
+Guided tours provide the machines, the route, the knowledge, and the safety infrastructure—you provide the enthusiasm for covering mountain terrain at exhilarating speeds.
 For detailed tour comparisons, see our snowmobile tours guide.

 Tour Options

-Thousand Peaks Snowmobile Adventures and Red Pine Adventures operate established programs in the mountains surrounding Park City.
-Both offer tours ranging from introductory two-hour outings to full-day backcountry expeditions.
+Thousand Peaks Snowmobile Adventures, Wasatch Excursions, and Red Pine Adventures operate established programs in the mountains surrounding Park City.
+All three offer tours ranging from introductory two-hour outings to full-day backcountry expeditions.

 What to ask about: Double-rider machines for those who prefer not to operate their own snowmobile.

 Local Insight: Layer warmly even with provided gear—speed intensifies cold.
-A balaclava or neck gaiter makes a meaningful difference.
+A balaclava, dickey, or neck gaiter make a meaningful difference.
 Request the longer tours if available; the best terrain lies deeper in the backcountry.

 Create Your Free Park City Guide →